jpburgess/WeatherPy/README.md

 # WeatherPy

-Used weatherpy to create a app that helps users build a travel itinerary
+Used weatherpy to create an app that helps users build a travel itinerary